Chapter 6: Syntax

 - [The pirate] sank the ship. (subject = agent)

-- Usually inanimate (not alive), cause things to happen but without
+- Causers are often inanimate (not alive); they cause things to happen but without acting on purpose.

 - [The bilge pump malfunction] sank the ship. (subject = causer)

-- The participant affected by the event, may be changed by the
+- The theme is the participant to which something happens, and may be changed by the event.

 - The pirate sank [the ship]. (object = theme, affected/changed by the event)

-- The thing an agent uses to accomplish an action.
-(Often, but not necessarily, introduced by the preposition with in English)
+- An instrument is the thing an agent uses to accomplish an action, often (but not necessarily) introduced in English by the preposition with.

 - The pirate sank the ship [with a cannon].
 (PP = instrument)